marcode24/marcode24/README.md

 - 💻 I ~like~ **love** coding
 - 📗 I’m currently learning backend development
 - 🔧 I’m looking to collaborate on opensource and group projects.
+- 🧑‍💻 I want to become a full-stack developer

 ## Here are some technologies I use
 <p align="center">